 The sound design on Resident Evil 2 is world class as well, taking hints from Resident Evil 7 the sound is directional so playing with a headset or a decent sound system not only improves the experience but also ups your chance of survival by ten fold, especially when a certain Mr X comes to play.

 The voice acting is great for the most part, Leon is naturally younger sounding than he has been the last few games, as is Claire and the supporting cast are all well acted, especially Kendo of Kendo’s Gun Shop fame.
-There is a mild inconsistency when in game, the characters “react” to what is happening at the time, zombies will burst through doors and your character will proclaim “What the hell”, this also happens after you’ve killed a few monsters and they just randomly come out with, it’s the situations like that which make it seem a little phoned in and hammy but for the most part it creates a much greater sense of tension than that of it’s campy predecessor.
+There is a mild inconsistency when in game, the characters “react” to what is happening at the time and go to buy ar 15 accessories, zombies will burst through doors and your character will proclaim “What the hell”, this also happens after you’ve killed a few monsters and they just randomly come out with, it’s the situations like that which make it seem a little phoned in and hammy but for the most part it creates a much greater sense of tension than that of it’s campy predecessor.